kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/get-started-1.4.1.md

 There are three types of transactions used to update an account: `ACCOUNT_UPDATE`, `FEE_DELEGATED_ACCOUNT_UPDATE` and `FEE_DELEGATED_ACCOUNT_UPDATE_WITH_RATIO`.

-In the example below, `account` is an account that has enough KLAY balance, and `accountForUpdate` is an AccountForUpdate instance that contains the new key and the target account address. `accountForUpdate` is created using `caver.klay.accounts.createAccountForUpdate`.
+In the example below, `account` is an account that has enough KAIA balance, and `accountForUpdate` is an AccountForUpdate instance that contains the new key and the target account address. `accountForUpdate` is created using `caver.kaia.accounts.createAccountForUpdate`.

 The example below demonstrates how to create a transaction using AccountForUpdate and send it to the Kaia network.